0x5eba/GoChat/README.md

 # GoChat
-A secure Go chat client-server end-to-end with RSA 2048 and AES 256
+A secure Go chat client-server end-to-end with RSA 2048 and AES 256 using WebSocket

 ## How it works